This is a new service – your feedback will help us to improve it.

 Responsible persons must make a record of their attempts to check flat entrance doors.

-In its consultation, the Government sought views on proposals for a reasonable and practicable level of checks proportionate to the risk.
+In the consultation, views were sought on proposals for a reasonable and practicable level of checks proportionate to the risk.
 In line with the Inquiry’s additional recommendation on fire doors, (recommendation 33.30), where unsafe cladding is incorporated into external walls.
 Under the Fire Safety Order, responsible persons have a duty to take general fire precautions, which include ensuring that fire doors in their building are in good order.
 Following commencement of the Fire Safety Act it is clear that this duty extends to flat entrance doors.